 Making The Space Work For You

 However big or small the space you have is, make it work for you.
 Packing the space with loads of books is a great thing to do but remember it should be a space where children want to be.
 Make sure there’s space for a comfy place to sit, like a squashy chair or giant beanbag for them to relax on.

-Put up colorful and inspirational posters to keep their interest, but don’t clutter the walls too much.
+Put up colourful and inspirational posters to keep their interest, but don’t clutter the walls too much.

 It’s All About Presentation

-When asking yourself how to organise a classroom library, color can also be brought in.
-The books you choose from different subjects can be sorted into color-coded bins, shelves or even just labeled in a colorful way.
+When asking yourself how to organise a classroom library, colour can also be brought in.
+The books you choose from different subjects can be sorted into colour-coded bins, shelves or even just labelled in a colourful way.
 This makes the space look so much more inviting and has the added benefit of making books easier to locate for both you and the children.

 Make It a Comfortable Place To Be

 We’ve already touched on having comfy seating but it’s the extra little touches that will make your library more enjoyable.
 For example, to compliment your classroom library seating ideas children may also enjoy having some companions while they read – some cute plush toys would be ideal to sit and snuggle as they enjoy their book.

 Once your library is established, don’t just rest on your laurels.
 Make sure your space is kept interesting and exposes the children to something refreshing every now and then.
 Doing this needn’t be a complete overhaul of your current set up though.
 If you’ve a small space and a lot of posters and images you wish to use, maybe change them every so often so they can all be seen and enjoyed.